 - Your experience in managing websites

-Generally, the monthly price for VPS should be smaller than hosting your website on a dedicated server, and similar or just above shared web-hosting cost.
+Generally, the monthly price for VPS should be smaller than hosting your website on a dedicated server, and similar to or just above shared web-hosting cost.

-How Does VPS Hosting Work?
+How Does IT Work?

 A hosting server is a computer that keeps the files, records, and databases of your website.
 They appear in the form of a public interface to internet users who access your website’s address.